mkokho/kubemrr/README.md

 `kubemrr` mirrors description of Kubernetes resources for blazingly fast auto-completion.

+Feel free to suggest improvements, I'm here to work on them 👍

+# Details

 Bash  has the _programmable completion_ feature which permits typing a partial command, then pressing the [TAB] key to auto-complete the command sequence.To use the feature, you need to write a completion script and place it in /etc/bash_completion.d folder ([docs](http://www.tldp.org/LDP/abs/html/tabexpansion.html),